angavrilov/angavrilov-rigs/README.md

 These rigs implement a flexible system for rigging skin using multiple interacting B-Bone chains.
 This is developed as a replacement for the Rigify face rig.

-These rigs currently require a [custom build](https://builder.blender.org/download/temp-angavrilov-constraints/) of Blender due to pending patches.
+These rigs currently require the latest nightly build of Blender 3.0

 The core idea of the system is that deformation is implemented using a standard powerful B-Bone chain rig, while domain-specific rigs for the most part merely